The Ab Revolution™

 - Karen Doyle

 This is not an ordinary exercise class.
-Be prepared to excite your brain.
+Be prepared to exercise your brain:

 Arrive a few minutes before class to get your equipment